pytorch/TensorRT/examples/int8/training/vgg16/README.md

 Please expect to see some warnings as indicated above when using `pytorch_quantization` toolkit.
 You can ignore these warnings and proceed to export the model.

 This should generate a torchscript file named `trained_vgg16_qat.jit.pt`.
-You can use python or C++ API of TRTorch to run this quantized model using TensorRT.
+You can use python or C++ API of Torch-TensorRT to run this quantized model using TensorRT.

 ## Citations